 As far as the scorpion is concerned, pretty pink Instagram filters are last month’s business.
 Scorpio is all about peeling back the hood and getting to the bottom of things — and thus becoming acquainted with the totality of our experience.
 As leaves wither from the trees and the days grow shorter, Scorpio plumbs the depths in these dark and moody times.

 SAGITTARIUS: NOV 22 – DEC 21

 It’s a bit of a relief to be celebrating the year’s harvest and giving thanks after reckoning with the dead all month long.
 Sagittarius is marked by a happy-go-lucky optimism that suggests our arrows will always hit the mark.
 Freedom, adventure, exploration, and higher learning are primary concerns for the archer, and their pursuits are often larger than life.
 It’s not totally unheard of for these horse people to trample roughshod over others out of careless enthusiasm, but their galvanizing spirit tends to make up for that.

 CAPRICORN: DEC 22 – JAN 19

-Capricorn also has hooves, but they’re more interested in scaling the heights than exploring the lateral reaches of the globe.
+Capricorn also has hooves, but it’s more interested in scaling the heights than exploring the lateral reaches of the globe.
 The pragmatic mountain goat tends to reach prominence in its field of discipline — discipline being the operative word.
-Of course, all work and no play can make Capricorn rigid and uptight, but they show their abiding affection through their no-nonsense sincerity and old-fashioned sense of duty.
+Of course, all work and no play can make Capricorn rigid and uptight, but it shows its abiding affection through no-nonsense sincerity and an old-fashioned sense of duty.
 The quiet mastery runs strong in this one, so grandstanding need not apply.